Why Choose Masters Countertops?

 e) Submit this information along with personal information including: name, address, phone number, and email.

 Yes!
-Master’s has a showroom in Park Ridge, IL (1014 Busse Hwy) and a showroom attached to our stone fabrication facility in Wheeling, IL (363 Alice Street).
+Master’s has a showroom attached to our stone fabrication facility in Wheeling, IL (363 Alice Street).
+We are open M-F 9am-5pm and S 9am-3pm.
+Walk-ins are always welcome!

 Masters Countertops warrants the labor associated with fabrication and installation of natural stone and engineered stone countertops, in residential projects, for a period of one year.
 Engineered stone products may carry a separate Manufacturer’s Warranty.
 Please consult that warranty for claims related to the countertop material.